 ---|---|---|

-Definition | The property of an atom to attract electrons towards it. | The property that refers to the discharge of energy when an electron is added to an atom. |
+Definition | The property of an atom attracts electrons towards it. | The property refers to energy discharge when an electron is added to an atom. |

 Standard Unit | It is measured in Pauling. | While it is measured in KJ per mole. |

-Nature | This property is qualitative in nature. | Whereas this property is quantitative. |
+Nature | This property is qualitative. | Whereas this property is quantitative. |

-Associating Atom | The atom associated with it is a bonded atom. | Here, the atom associated is attached to a molecule or is neutral. |
+Associating Atom | The atom associated with it is bonded. | Here, the atom associated is attached to a molecule or is neutral. |

-Highest Value | The highest value is obtained when the attracting energy is high. | While, in this case, the highest value is obtained when the nuclear charge is more. |
+Highest Value | The highest value is obtained when the attracting energy is high. | While in this case, the highest value is obtained when the nuclear charge is more. |

-Factors | Atomic number and distance between the valence electrons and the charged nucleus are the factors that affect electronegativity. | Atomic size, Nuclear charge and Electronic Configuration of the atoms are the factors that affect electron affinity. |
+Factors | The atomic number and distance between the valence electrons and the charged nucleus are the factors that affect electronegativity. | Atomic size, Nuclear charge and Electronic Configuration of the atoms are the factors that affect electron affinity. |

-Elements | Fluorine is the most electronegative element, while Francium is the least electronegative. | Chlorine is the one having the highest electron affinity, while Neon has the lowest. |
+Elements | Fluorine is the most electronegative element, while Francium is the least electronegative. | Chlorine has the highest electron affinity, while Neon has the lowest. |

 What is Electronegativity?

 In 1811, Jöns Jacob Berzelius first introduced the term “electronegativity”.
 But after many more discoveries and discussions, it was only in 1932 that the property of electronegativity was fully discovered by Linus Pauling when he created an electronegative scale depending on bond enthalpies.
-This further aided the discovery of Valence Bond Theory.
+This further aided the discovery of the Valence Bond Theory.

 The chemical property of an atom to attract a shared pair of electrons towards it is called electronegativity.
 In simple words, electronegativity is the ability of an atom to gain electrons.